yugabyte/yugabyte-db/docs/content/latest/architecture/transactions/transactional-io-path.md

 ### 1. Client's request handling and read transaction initialization

-The client's request (Cassandra, Redis, or PostgreSQL(beta)) arrives at the YQL engine of a tablet server.
+The client's request to either the YCQL or YEDIS or YSQL API arrives at the YQL engine of a tablet server.
 The YQL engine detects that the query requests rows from multiple tablets and starts a read-only transaction.
 A hybrid time **ht_read** is selected for the request, which could be either the current hybrid time on the YQL engine's tablet server, or the [safe time](../single-row-transactions/#safe-timestamp-assignment-for-a-read-request) on one of